 For a cloud to create rain with large drops, it needs ice particles.
 Silver iodide is used in cloud seeding specifically for its structural resemblance to natural ice crystals.
 Silver iodide quickly expands when it reaches the top part of a growing cloud and gets exposed to the moisture inside.
 As the artificially created ice crystal becomes a large raindrop, it falls from the cloud to the ground.

 But there are better solutions than silver iodide.
-In periods of drought, an extreme weather event that has a massive agricultural, economic and health impact, clouds might lack the ability to produce raindrops with the help of silver iodide.
+In periods of drought that have a massive agricultural, economic, and health impact, clouds might lack the ability to produce raindrops with the help of silver iodide.
 The droplets are much smaller, so a hygroscopic material or liquid propane is the solution to use instead.

 But it’s the 2021 twist that the United Arab Emirates used that can make a big difference toward advancing cloud seeding as we know it.
 Aerial drones were used in the process; the distinction is that the drones cast an electric charge into the clouds, causing water droplets to combine and rainfall to appear much faster.